Interactive Art Map

 Artist: Martinho Correia

 Sisay Shimeles’ four-metre by five-metre mural celebrates the City of Calgary’s east African community.
-His work reflects a symmetry that exists between countries like his homeland, Sudan, Eritrea, Somalia and Kenya.
+His work reflects a symmetry that exists between Ethiopia, where he was born, with countries like Sudan, Eritrea, Somalia and Kenya.
 This mural was sponsored by: Boardwalk Equities and the BRZ

 Location: 36 Street SE – On the East Side of the CIBC Bank Building